Jdanielcode1/Jdanielcode1/README.md

 Table Tennis | AI | Podcasts | Literature | Philosophy

 ---
-*"If you can think it, you can build it* 🚀
+*"If you can think it, you can build it"* 🚀